Samsung fully reveals the foldable Galaxy Z Flip after weeks of leaks

-Samsung announced its first folding phone one year ago -- and the year that followed was tumultuous, to say the least.
+Samsung announced its first folding phone one year ago -- and what followed was tumultuous, to say the least.
 The Galaxy Fold's fragile design caused major delays, and its high price made many question exactly who this phone was for.
 The troubles haven't stopped Samsung from trying again, though: the company just announced the Galaxy Z Flip, its latest folding phone that has a design that's extremely similar to Motorola's recently-revived Razr.

 Samsung fully reveals the foldable Galaxy Z Flip after weeks of leaks